 Finding a Registered Agent

 You are legally required to designate a Nevada registered agent to accept service of process on behalf of your company.
 You must appoint an agent on your Articles of Incorporation.
 This is a good time to compare agents and make your selection.

 Why Hire Us?

-- Additional Privacy: Nevada Registered Agent LLC can list its name and Nevada business address on your formation documents as a way to keep your private information off the public record.
+- Additional Privacy: Nevada Registered Agent LLC can list its Nevada business address anywhere on your formation documents as a way to keep your private information off the public record.
 This will save your personal address from being in the public eye, as well as from copious amounts of neverending junk mail for years to come.

 - Total Compliance Monitoring: As your registered agent, we track all of your compliance deadlines and keep you updated.
 There are numerous requirements in Nevada that you must meet in order to maintain good standing.